Buying A Home

 Before you get serious with your search, you’ll want to get your financing in order and call your L3 Home Lending Professional.
 We’ll go through these steps in detail, but it’s a good idea to start gathering your financial records (pay stubs, W2s, bank statements, etc.) and have them ready.
 Have a co-borrower?
 Their information will be required too.

-How much do I need to put down?
+How much do I put down?

 At one time, lenders may have required a 20% down payment to buy a home.
 Today, there are options for homebuyers who can’t afford to pay that much upfront.
 L3 Home Lending has mortgage programs that allow down payments as low as 1% of the purchase price.
 One important thing to note, if your down payment is less than 20%, you may need to pay what’s called Mortgage Insurance (MI) each month until you reach 20% equity in the home.
-Ask your L3 Home Lending loan officer about specifics on the Lender Paid Mortgage Insurance program for MI cancellation process.

 What about my credit?